Click here for Serpent Discography

 This was reported to feature Phil Humphries, serpent (with The Mellstock Band), but Phil has stated he was not involved in this film.
 If the name of the serpentist becomes known, it will be added here.

-The serpent is present in one scene at about 35 minutes into the film during the first of the three episodes (it was a TV mini-series).
+The serpent is present in one scene at about 35 minutes into the film (or at 37:15 into the episode, including the Masterpiece Theatre introduction, if viewing that version of the DVD) during the "Bellino" castrato scene which is during the first of the three episodes (it was a TV mini-series).
 A brief glimpse of that scene appears at the start of the second episode.
 Unfortunately the ball room scenes elsewhere in the film use modern instruments.

 This is the BBC version of the classic story